Home » 27 Herbs Parrots Can Eat Safely (And Why!)

 What Herbs Are Toxic To Parrots?

-The most common allium herbs are as follows:
+The most common allium herbs are:

 • Chives (Allium schoenoprasum).